What is Drayage?GET A QUOTE

 Since drayage is a short haul solution, typically involving a single shift of a trucker, it typically serves one metropolitan area, resulting in a faster and more efficient transport of goods.

 - Inter-carrier Drayage: movement of units short distances between different carriers, like moving goods from a trucking terminal to a railyard.

 - Intra-carrier Drayage: This involves taking freight to two different locations owned by the same carrier.
 In this case, cargo can be transported from an intermodal hub to a railyard.

 - Door-to-door Drayage: Goods are delivered from the sender directly to the customer through roadways.

 - Expedited Drayage: over-the-road transport of time-sensitive cargo or goods.

-- Shuttle drayage: This is when an intermodal unit is temporarily taken to a parking lot from its origin, when the hub is overcrowded.
+- Shuttle Drayage: when an intermodal unit is temporarily taken to a parking lot due to overcrowding at the origin hub.
 This happens for both empty and loaded units.

-- Pier drayage: This is when an intermodal unit is taken to a dock or pier from a previous rail hub, when utilizing roadways.
+- Pier Drayage: when a truck utilizes highways and roads to transport intermodal units to a dock or pier from a previous rail hub.

 Need more support?
 If you did not find what you were looking for, contact us for further help!CONTACT US